 Meanwhile the show had, unfortunately, gotten caught up in legal drama.
 Lantern Entertainment had purchased The Weinstein Co. following scandal and bankruptcy, but several deals had to be renegotiated in the process.

-According to The Hollywood Reporter, Netflix, who had previously streamed season 1 and two following their airing on MTV, wouldn’t have to stream Scream season 3.
+According to The Hollywood Reporter, Netflix, who had previously streamed season 1 and 2 following their airing on MTV, wouldn’t have to stream Scream season 3.

-Without the lucrative Netflix partnership, the release of season 3 anywhere is still up in the air.
-This is particularly frustrating when you consider that season 3 was shot over a year ago, and we still have no idea what’s going on.
-They’re hiding the season from us!
+Without the lucrative Netflix partnership, the release of season 3 anywhere was still up in the air.
+This is particularly frustrating when you consider that season 3 was shot in 2017, and there was no talk about when we would ever see it.

-There are two possibilities for the holdup.
-One, MTV could be trying to renegotiate with Netflix or possibly find another streaming service to host the show after it airs on MTV.
-Two, with MTV going in a new direction, it’s possible the network is trying to figure out how the show will fit into their updated slate.
+There could have been two possibilities for the holdup.
+One, MTV could’ve been trying to renegotiate with Netflix or possibly find another streaming service to host the show after it aired.
+Two, with MTV going in a new direction, it’s possible the network was trying to figure out how the show will fit into their updated slate.

-Details about the season 3 release are scarce.
+Details about the season 3 release had been scarce.
 When I chatted with Tyler Posey in October 2017, the cast had already been filming for about a week.
-The series was supposed to premiere sometime in March 2018, but now over a year later, we still have no word on when we’ll see the new season.
+The series was supposed to premiere sometime in March 2018, but then there was complete radio silence about when we would finally see it.

-Without knowing the exact details of the agreement to premiere Scream season 3, it’s hard to tell what kind of effect this will have on the show moving forward.
+Without knowing the exact details of the agreement to premiere Scream season 3, it was hard to tell what kind of effect this will have on the show moving forward.
 After all of this runaround, it’s unlikely we’ll get a Scream season 4, but you just never know.

-A change of networks would be a shame, as Scream is a good fit for the same platform that hosted Teen Wolf, but season 2’s falling numbers indicated fewer people were turning in for the series’ sophomore season.
+A change of networks to VH1 was a shame, as Scream was a good fit for the same platform that hosted Teen Wolf, but season 2’s falling numbers indicated fewer people were tuning in for the series’ sophomore season.
 Then again, that could have less to do with interest and more to do with poor marketing.

-As a fan of the first two seasons, and as someone who is tentatively looking forward to the next one, I hope MTV finds a good fit for this show.
+As a fan of the first two seasons, and as someone who is tentatively looking forward to the next one, I hope it ends on a high note.
 Even if this is the last season we’ll ever get, I’d rather see it get the attention it deserves instead of sitting in limbo for all of eternity.

 As for the show’s plot, it’s very much still a mystery.
 What we do know is that Posey and Mary J. Blige are new cast members.
 The latter is joining Scream season 3 as Sherry Elliot, the mother of Deion Elliot (pictured below).